JJ-Ju/multi-cli/docs/cli/configuration.md

   - Use `/memory show` to display the combined instructional context currently loaded, allowing you to verify the hierarchy and content being used by the AI.
   - See the [Commands documentation](./commands.md#memory) for full details on the `/memory` command and its sub-commands (`show` and `refresh`).

-By understanding and utilizing these configuration layers and the hierarchical nature of context files, you can effectively manage the AI's memory and tailor the Gemini CLI's responses to your specific needs and projects.
+By understanding and utilizing these configuration layers and the hierarchical nature of context files, you can effectively manage the AI's memory and tailor the Ionesco CLI's responses to your specific needs and projects.

 ## Sandboxing

-The Gemini CLI can execute potentially unsafe operations (like shell commands and file modifications) within a sandboxed environment to protect your system.
+The Ionesco CLI can execute potentially unsafe operations (like shell commands and file modifications) within a sandboxed environment to protect your system.

 Sandboxing is disabled by default, but you can enable it in a few ways: